 - jewellery, clocks or watches, precious stones and precious metals, money, currency, banknotes, financial or securities, securities or payment, debt securities or commercial paper, gift vouchers, phone cards or similar and generally any paper or other medium to make a payment and fungible / or subject to the laws governing the transportation of cash;

 - animals or other living beings, whether alive or dead, plants, controlled-temperature goods, perishables products or goods, biological or blood sample, organs, and any products under suspension arrangements with respect to excise duty;

-- firearms, weapons of war or collectors' items in the nature of arms, whether loaded or not, narcotics, psychotropic drugs, pieces of art, works of art, antiques, publications or audiovisual media prohibited by any applicable legislation or regulations;
+- all types of weapons, narcotics, psychotropic drugs, pieces of art, works of art, antiques, collector’s goods, publications or audiovisual media prohibited by any applicable legislation or regulations;

-- tenders, pre-qualification dossiers in the context of the allocation of contracts and copies of examination papers.
+- tenders, pre-qualification dossiers in the context of the allocation of contracts, application files and copies of examination papers, and all prototype.